| Yet again folks,

 an airhead?
 Would I?
 Hell yes!
 So down to his workshop, for

+an education in technique you could die for.
 But did I need a new ring for my gallant old Enya?
 Only one

 way to find out, I pulled it down and measured the ring gap.